justinborromeo/chest-radiology-ai/README.md

 ## Strategy

 The classification tree is hierarchical in nature (as seen in the image below).
+The numbers on the chart correspond to the proportion of images in the dataset that present those conditions.
 My strategy is to train reasonably good binary classifiers for the higher-level conditions then use those trained modules as building blocks for our multi-class classifiers, which will be submitted for evaluation.

 ![Condition hierarchy](https://stanfordmlgroup.github.io/competitions/chexpert/img/figure1.png)

+## Results

+Results for each iteration of the model can be found in their respective directory.

 ## Relevant Resources